 Prof Yunus acquitted in graft case

-Nobel Laureate Prof Muhammad Yunus has been acquitted in a graft case filed by the Anti-Corruption Commission (ACC) four days after his acquittal in the filed for labour violations.
+Nobel Laureate Prof Muhammad Yunus has been acquitted in a graft case filed by the Anti-Corruption Commission (ACC), four days after being cleared of charges in a labour law violation case.

+Meanwhile, Nurjahan Begum, the recently sworn-in health adviser and another accused in the graft case, was also cleared of all charges.

-The development came three days after the interim government led by Prof Yunus took oath after the resignation and departure of former prime minister Sheikh Hasina amid a mass upsurge led by students on August 5.
+The development came yesterday, three days after the council of advisers in the interim government led by Prof Yunus took the oath after the resignation and departure of former prime minister Sheikh Hasina in the face of a mass upsurge led by students and the general public on August 5.

-Prof Yunus is now the chief adviser of the interim government, while Nurjahan Begum is its adviser.
-Nurjahan was also an accused in the graft case.

-Judge Md Rabiul Alam of the Special Judge's Court-4 of Dhaka today accepted an ACC application which was filed with the court, seeking withdrawal of prosecution of the case, following section 494 of the Code of Criminal Procedure, an ACC official, wishing not to be named, told The Daily Star.
+Judge Md Rabiul Alam of the Special Judge's Court-4 of Dhaka yesterday acquitted Prof Yunus, Nurjahan, and 12 others accused after the ACC applied with the court, seeking withdrawal of prosecution of the case under Section 494 of the Code of Criminal Procedure, Amir Hossain, an ACC official working in the court, told The Daily Star.

+Earlier in the day, the anti-graft watchdog approved the withdrawal of the persecution of the case after scrutinising an application submitted by the case investigating officer and other case records, Amir added.

-A day before his oath, Prof Yunus, also chairman of Grameen Telecom, and its directors -- Ashraful Hassan, M Shahjahan and Nurjahan Begum -- also got acquittal in a labour law violation case in which they were sentenced to six months' imprisonment and fined Tk 30,000 each on January 1.
+A day before his oath on August 8, Prof Yunus, also chairman of Grameen Telecom, and its directors -- Ashraful Hassan, M Shahjahan and Nurjahan Begum -- also got acquittal in a labour law violation case in which they were sentenced to six months imprisonment and fined Tk 30,000 each on January 1.

-On June 12, Prof Yunus and 13 were indicted in the ACC case filed over misappropriation of about Tk 25.22 crore of Grameen Telecom Workers' profit participation fund.
+On June 12, Prof Yunus, Nurjahan, and 13 others were indicted in the ACC case filed over the misappropriation of about Tk 25.22 crore of Grameen Telecom Workers' profit participation fund.
+The court was also scheduled to record the statements of the witnesses.

-On February 1, Investigation Officer Gulshan Anwar Prodhan, a deputy director of the ACC, placed the charge sheet before the Metropolitan Senior Special Judge's Court of Dhaka.
+On February 1, Investigating Officer Gulshan Anwar Prodhan, a deputy director of the ACC, placed the charge sheet before the Metropolitan Senior Special Judge's Court of Dhaka.

 On April 2, the Metropolitan Senior Special Judge's Court of Dhaka accepted the charges pressed against the 14 accused.